Why Melatonin for Tinnitus Works

 If you get any side effects, try going to a lower dose before completely giving up on melatonin.
 You should not take melatonin if you have untreated sleep apnea, as this can make your apnea worse.
 Some advise against taking melatonin if you’re pregnant or suffer from depression.
 Also, combining melatonin with blood-thinning medications or anticonvulsants may pose risks.

-Limitations of Melatonin for Tinnitus Relief
+Conclusion: Melatonin and Tinnitus Relief

 Melatonin tinnitus therapy is an important treatment tool, especially for those seeking a natural approach.
 While individual responses may vary, melatonin's multifaceted benefits on sleep, neural function, and overall well-being make it a compelling option in the holistic management of tinnitus.